AdaHgrace/Noise_Fingerprinting/README.md

-# Shadow-Based Noise Fingerprinting for Quantum Processors
+# Shadow-Based Noise Fingerprinting of Simulated Quantum Noise Models

 A scalable pipeline for identifying quantum noise channels using classical shadow tomography and physics-informed feature engineering.
 Given measurement data from a fixed set of 3-qubit probe circuits, the pipeline classifies the underlying noise model among ten candidate channels using ensemble machine learning methods.

-This repository accompanies the paper *"Shadow-Based Noise Fingerprinting for Quantum Processors."*
+This repository accompanies the paper *"Shadow-Based Noise Fingerprinting of Simulated Quantum Noise Models."*

 ## Overview